jhsu802701/rails_from_scratch_rails5/07-04-reset.md

 # Unit 7
 ## Chapter 4

-Follow the procedure in the README.md file for resetting the Docker container.
+* Follow the procedure in the README.md file for resetting the Docker container.
+* Enter the command "sh heroku.sh".